Cairngorms: Nature and conservation

+The reindeer now roam the high Cairngorms, after being reintroduced in 1952 by a Swedish herdsman.
+The herd is now stable at around 150 individuals, some born in Scotland and some introduced from Sweden; since the individuals depend on humans for food and come from domesticated stock, they are not considered wild.

 The surrounding areas feature an ancient woodland, one of the last major ones of its kind in the British Isles, known as the Caledonian forest.
 In the forests, capercaillie, black grouse, Scottish crossbill, parrot crossbill and crested tit are found.
 Of particular fame is the Royal Society for the Protection of Birds (RSPB) reserve at Abernethy Forest and Loch Garten.
 A famous pair of ospreys are present in the summer months, and they often attract large crowds to see them.
 The forest is home to the endangered capercaillie and endemic Scottish crossbill.

 Research into lichen communities in the Cairngorms has shown that the area hosts distinctive terricolous (ground-dwelling) lichen vegetation associated with different types of plant communities.
 The most diverse lichen assemblages are found in the low-montane zone (750–900 m), particularly in prostrate Calluna vulgaris heath, where fruticose macrolichens are co-dominant with vascular plants.
 The lichen vegetation of the Cairngorms, while significant within Britain, is best considered a species-poor outlier of Scandinavian heath communities.
 Three main National Vegetation Classification (NVC) communities support significant lichen vegetation in the area: Calluna vulgaris–Cladonia arbuscula heath at lower elevations, Vaccinium myrtillus–Cladonia arbuscula heath at intermediate levels, and Oreojuncus trifidus–Racomitrium lanuginosum rush heath on exposed summits.
 The distribution and diversity of lichens varies across the range, with the northern Cairngorms showing the greatest diversity, which decreases both eastward and westward due to changes in vascular plant and bryophyte cover.